nachiket-kumar/terraform-interview-notes/Readme.md

 I HAVE PROVIDED IN‑DEPTH EXPLANATIONS FOR EACH QUESTION, AIMED AT ENHANCING YOUR CONCEPTUAL UNDERSTANDING AND PRACTICAL KNOWLEDGE.
 ADDITIONALLY, I HAVE INCLUDED THE OFFICIAL TERRAFORM DOCUMENTATION LINKS FOR EACH TOPIC COVERED IN THE QUESTIONS AND DISCUSSIONS, ENSURING YOU CAN EXPLORE FURTHER AND VALIDATE EVERY CONCEPT.
 I HOPE THESE RESOURCES PROVE VALUABLE AND HELP YOU STRENGTHEN YOUR EXPERTISE, THANKYOU!!

+`1`.
+What Terraform command can be used to manually unlock the state for the defined configuration?

+Ans--

-1. The correct Terraform command to remove the lock on the state for the current configuration is `terraform force-unlock`.
+The correct Terraform command to remove the lock on the state for the current configuration is `terraform force-unlock`.
 This command is specifically designed to force unlock the state file and allow modifications to be made.
 The `terraform force-unlock` command can be used to remove the lock on the Terraform state for the current configuration.
-Another option is to use the "terraform state rm" command followed by the "terraform state push" command to forcibly overwrite the state on the remote backend, effectively removing the lock.
+Another option is to use the `terraform state rm` command followed by the `terraform state push` command to forcibly overwrite the state on the remote backend, effectively removing the lock.
 It's important to note that these commands should be used with caution, as they can potentially cause conflicts and data loss if not used properly.

 Be very careful forcing an unlock, as it could cause data corruption and problems with your state file.

 https://developer.hashicorp.com/terraform/cli/commands/force-unlock

-2. WHY MIGHT A USER OPT TO INCLUDE THE FOLLOWING SNIPPET IN THEIR CONFIGURATION FILE?
+`2`.
+WHY MIGHT A USER OPT TO INCLUDE THE FOLLOWING SNIPPET IN THEIR CONFIGURATION FILE?

 ```hcl
  terraform {